thejsway/thejsway/manuscript/chapter22.md

 document.getElementById("grabButton").addEventListener("click", grabRandomBeer);
 ```

-Each time the `"Grab a beer"` button is clicked on the web page, an anonymous function is called to retrive and display a random beer.
+Each time the `"Grab a beer"` button is clicked on the web page, an anonymous function is called to retrieve and display a random beer.

 ![Execution result](images/chapter22-04.png)